-The much-awaited true sequel to UFO: Enemy Unknown... that fell flat as the vastly ambitious design goals made it in only as half-assed gimmicks or were forgotten altogether.
+The much-awaited true sequel to X-COM: UFO Defense... that fell flat as the vastly ambitious design goals made it in only as half-assed gimmicks or were forgotten altogether.

 - 1 Unused items